Ammar al-Baluchi: Transfer to the U.S. Guantánamo Bay prison in Cuba

+Mug shot of Ammar al-Baluchi taken shortly after he was transferred to the Guantanamo Bay detention camp in September 2006.
+The photo was obtained by reporters of McClatchyDC.

 In December 2005, Human Rights Watch listed al-Baluchi as a "ghost detainee" held in the CIA prison system. al-Baluchi was kept in CIA custody until 6 September 2006, when he was transferred to Guantanamo Bay Prison in Cuba.

 On 6 September 2006, al-Baluchi was transferred from a black site location to Guantanamo Bay detention camp.
 He was given the Internment Serial Number 10018 and is currently detained at a top-secret site at the Guantanamo base that allegedly houses approximately 15 "high-value" prisoners.
 Its location and the conditions inside are withheld from public knowledge and there are suspected grave human rights concerns regarding its conditions.
 Al-Baluchi's attorney James G. Connell III visited him there in August 2013 under an order issued by the military commission.

 As of 2023, al-Baluchi was stuck in a state of legal limbo, yet to face trial.
 No journalist has been able to talk to him since his detention, due to strict restrictions imposed by the US government.
 Declassified CIA documents revealed that the CIA had been using al-Baluchi as a human experiment for interrogators learning torture techniques.
 He was subjected to water dousing, cramped confinement, sleep deprivation, put in stress positions and walling.
 Medical professionals examining al-Baluchi reported serious consequences like brain damage, traumatic brain injury and post-traumatic stress disorder as a result of torture.